mixpanel/mixpanel-swift/README.md

 ## 1. Install Mixpanel
 You will need your project token for initializing your library.
 You can get your project token from [project settings](https://mixpanel.com/settings/project).

-### Installation Option 1: Swift Package Manager
+### Installation Option 1: Swift Package Manager (v2.8.0+)
-The easiest way to get Mixpanel into your iOS project is to use Swift Package Manager(requires Xcode 12+).
+The easiest way to get Mixpanel into your iOS project is to use Swift Package Manager.
-1. In Xcode, select File > Swift Packages > Add Package Dependency.
+1. In Xcode, select File > Add Packages...
-2. Follow the prompts using the Github URL for [Mixpanel Swift library](https://github.com/mixpanel/mixpanel-swift) and a minimum semantic version of v2.8.0.
+2. Enter the package URL for this repository [Mixpanel Swift library](https://github.com/mixpanel/mixpanel-swift).

-On Jan 1, 2022, we’ll remove the [Messages & Experiments](https://mixpanel.com/blog/why-were-sunsetting-messaging-and-experiments/#:~:text=A%20year%20from%20now%2C%20on,offering%20discounts%20for%20getting%20started) feature from Mixpanel.
-For now, you can choose to opt in to our beta version without Messages & Experiments feature support.
-You can use **Swift Package Manager** to point to the branch `3.0.0.beta`

 ### Installation Option 2: CocoaPods
 1. If this is your first time using CocoaPods, Install CocoaPods using `gem install cocoapods`.
 Otherwise, continue to Step 3.